seejohnrun/nice_http/README.md

         if ($request->isGET() && $request->hasPath('/')) return NiceHTTP\BasicResponse(200, 'hello world');
     });

 When you make a request inside of your application, the first things that happens is we run through all of the matchers.
 The first one that's a match, we return the result of as the response.
-We have the convenience class `BasicResponse` to use here.
+We have the convenience class `NiceHTTP\BasicResponse` to use here.

     new NiceHTTP\BasicResponse(code, body, headers);